musk/SbtEclipsify/README.md

 The following properties can be added to the build.properties of your project in order to control the output of the plugin `sbt.dependency`(default: false) => if set to true puts the sbt jar on the classpath of the project this is needed if you are creating actions or plugins for sbt

+`eclipse.name` (default: name of the project) => The name of the Project to display in eclipse.
+Eclipse caches this property and will not update it upon refresh.
 `project.description`(default: Projectname + Projectversion) => Set this to the text used to describe your project. this is directly transfered to the .projectfile's project description tag.

 `include.project`(default: false) => if set to true the path to the project definition is added as a source folder to the classpath.
 This automatically puts the sbt jar on the classpath.